Particular/docs.particular.net/samples/custom-recoverability/sample.md

 snippet: MyHandler

-As per the custom recoverability policy, when the solution is run, the exception is thrown and the default [recoverability policy](/nservicebus/recoverability/) will be invoked before finalling moving to the "error" queue.
+As per the custom recoverability policy, when the solution is run, the exception is thrown and the default [recoverability policy](/nservicebus/recoverability/) will be invoked before finally moving to the "error" queue.

 **Server Output**